Vivian Pickles: Biography

 "Vivian Pickles is one of the finest actresses in the world.
 I'd seen the thing that she did for Ken Russell – 'Isadora'".

 Another memorable performance on British television was as Mary, Queen of Scots, in Elizabeth R (1971) with Glenda Jackson in the lead role.
-Around the same time she also worked with Jackson in John Schlesinger's film, Sunday Bloody Sunday (1971), in which she played the bohemian mother whom employed Jackson as a babysitter.
-Other screen roles include Play Dirty (1969, with Michael Caine), The Looking Glass War (1970), Hello-Goodbye (1970), Nicholas and Alexandra (1971), Candleshoe (1977) and two films for Lindsay Anderson – O Lucky Man!
-(1973), in which she plays the good lady feeding the downtrodden in London and the pivotal role of the Matron in Britannia Hospital (1982).
+Around the same time she also worked with Jackson in John Schlesinger's film, Sunday Bloody Sunday (1971), in which she played the bohemian mother who employed Jackson as a babysitter.
+Other screen roles include Play Dirty (1969, with Michael Caine), The Looking Glass War (1970), Hello-Goodbye (1970), Nicholas and Alexandra (1971), Candleshoe (1977), and two films for Lindsay Anderson – O Lucky Man!
+(1973), in which she plays the good lady feeding the downtrodden in London, and the pivotal role of the Matron in Britannia Hospital (1982).
 She also played Lady Montdore in the original Thames Television dramatisation of two books by Nancy Mitford, Love in a Cold Climate (1980).

-Her later television films include Miss Morrison's Ghosts (1981) with Wendy Hiller, Alan Bennett's The Insurance Man (1986), with Daniel Day-Lewis and Jim Broadbent.
+Her later television films include Miss Morrison's Ghosts (1981) with Wendy Hiller and Alan Bennett's The Insurance Man (1986), with Daniel Day-Lewis and Jim Broadbent.
 On the stage, she worked in a work by Alan Bennett in the première production of Kafka's Dick at the Royal Court Theatre.
 She has also worked in productions for radio.

-From 1990–1992 she appeared as Aunt Sylvie in Birds of a Feather.
+From 1990 to 1992 she appeared as Aunt Sylvie in Birds of a Feather.

 In 1999, she was a guest star in the Midsomer Murders episode "Death's Shadow".

-In 2014, she collaborated with writer Paul Sutton on the book Six English Filmmakers (978-0957246256), in which she talks about her work, particularly for Ken Russell's Isadora Duncan film.
+In 2014, she collaborated with writer Paul Sutton on the book Six English Filmmakers (ISBN 978-0957246256), in which she talks about her work, particularly for Ken Russell's Isadora Duncan film.

-Personal life

-Pickles lives in London and was married to Australian actor Gordon Gostelow for 43 years until his death in 2007.
-She has a son, Harry Gostelow (born 1964).